adimalla/clTerm/README.md

 <br/>

-## Porting and Instalation
+## Porting and Installation
 **For New Application** </br>
-Clone repository to the destination directory, include CLTERM_API into include files for the IDE, exclude or remove Examples test code.
+Clone repository to the destination folder, include CLTERM_API/inc folder to include folders of the IDE, exclude or remove Examples folder of the repo.

 **Example Test Code** </br>
-Clone repository to the destination directory, include CLTERM_API and required board examples into the project directory.
+Clone repository to the destination folder, include CLTERM_API and required board examples from Examples folder of the respository into your project directory.

 puTTY terminal is recommended for application development and testing with this utility.
 <br/>